Call Us Now

 Is coin grading just a marketing ploy?

 Grading coins is a crucial part of numismatics, and it’s far more than a marketing tool.
 The grade of a coin directly impacts its value, and a reputable grading system helps establish consistency and fairness in the marketplace.
-Whether a coin is graded MS-70 or AU-50, the grade reflects its condition and, in turn, its market value.
+Whether a coin receives a top-tier grade or a lower circulated grade, the grade reflects its condition and, in turn, its market value.

 Real-World Example: A coin graded at MS-70 can sell for significantly more than the same coin in a lower grade, even if both were minted in the same year.